Modern Slavery – Slavery and Human Trafficking Statement

 3. Policies

-3.3 Our commitment to fair employment practices in relation to our own employees is embodied in our Code of Business Conduct.
+3.3 Code of Business Conduct – Our commitment to fair employment practices in relation to our own employees is embodied in our Code of Business Conduct.
 Our Code is underpinned by our values - the highest standards, independence of thought, collective endeavour and respect for all.
-The principles in it are covered in inductions for new staff, reinforced through regular training for existing staff and reflected in our policies and procedures.
-We are in the process of updating our Code of Business Conduct and intend to publish this within the next reporting period.
+All of these are covered in inductions for new staff, reinforced through regular training for existing staff and reflected in our policies and procedures.
+They include rejecting bribery and corruption, not facilitating criminal conduct by another person, playing a role in combating financial crime, respecting all employment rights and protections, including those aimed at eliminating slavery, servitude and forced, compulsory child labour, and treating others fairly and with dignity and respect.

-3.5 We have an internal Supplier due diligence policy which sets out the checks Contract Owners should run for new and existing suppliers of the firm, details of which are set out below.
+3.4 Supplier Due Diligence policy – We have an internal Supplier due diligence policy which sets out the checks Contract Owners should run for new and existing suppliers of the firm, details of which are set out below.
 This guide is available to our partners and staff on the firm’s intranet and reviewed on an annual basis by our Procurement department.

 4. Risk assessment and due diligence processes for suppliers

 4.1 The firm is a regulated legal service provider operating within a strict ethical and regulatory framework.
-Accordingly, we consider the risk of modern slavery or human trafficking occurring within the firm’s business to be low.
-We recognise that there is a greater risk of modern slavery or human trafficking occurring within the firm’s supply chain.
+Accordingly, we consider the risk of modern slavery or human trafficking occurring within our business to be low.
+We recognise that there is a greater risk of modern slavery or human trafficking occurring within our supply chain.
 For this reason, this statement focuses on our due diligence processes in relation to our supply chain.
 We have a separate statement for SMSC, the in-house company we use to engage our staff and arrange the secondment of individuals to/from the firm, which describes our recruitment due diligence processes.

-4.5 Our internal Supplier due diligence policy requires Contract Owners to consider the potential risks associated with engaging new suppliers at the outset of each procurement project, and for existing suppliers when a contract is due for renewal, if the controller of the supplier changes or on a regular basis for longer-term contracts.
-This includes identifying whether there is an increased risk of modern slavery or human trafficking, for example due to the nature of the goods or services being procured or the jurisdiction involved.
-Contract Owners cooperate with the firm’s Procurement department as necessary in carrying out their risk analysis and in determining whether further due diligence is needed.
+4.4 This includes identifying whether there is an increased risk of modern slavery or human trafficking, for example due to the nature of the goods or services being procured or the jurisdiction involved.
+Contract Owners cooperate with the Procurement department as necessary in carrying out their risk analysis and in determining whether further due diligence is needed.

-4.7 Our Key Suppliers, and other suppliers identified as being higher risk by the approach described above, must complete a Responsible Business Supplier Due Diligence Questionnaire to demonstrate they meet the necessary standards we expect in respect of human rights and fair working practices.
+4.6 Our Key Suppliers, and other suppliers identified as being higher risk by the approach described above, must complete a Responsible Business Supplier Due Diligence Questionnaire to demonstrate they meet the necessary standards we expect in respect of human rights and fair working practices.
 This includes, but is not limited to, asking whether the supplier publishes an annual modern slavery statement, adopts practices known to contribute to the risk of modern slavery and human trafficking (for example, holding identification documents belonging to workers or preventing workers from leaving the workplace during non-working hours) and provides training or education to staff on modern slavery and human trafficking.
+We encourage Contract Owners to include a contractual audit right to monitor the performance and working practices of a supplier where the due diligence conducted during the selection process has identified a potential risk area, including in relation to modern slavery.

-4.9 We are an accredited Living Wage Employer by the Living Wage Foundation and we require our on-site catering, cleaning, engineering and security suppliers in the London office to pay their personnel a salary which is equivalent (at least) to the London Living Wage.
+4.7 We are an accredited Living Wage Employer by the Living Wage Foundation and we require our on-site catering, cleaning, engineering and security suppliers in the London office to pay their personnel a salary which is equivalent (at least) to the London Living Wage.
 The London Living Wage reflects the high cost of living in the capital and is higher than UK employers are required to pay by law.

 5. Additional risk management practices